jim-schwoebel/dopg_cli/README.md

 This command opens up a postgres cluster, inserts a users schema, and inserts a few pieces of data, reads this data, then deletes this data and schema.
 If tests passed they will be shown using the [unittest module](https://docs.python.org/3/library/unittest.html) in python.

 ## references
-Here are some additional (python-centric) references that may help you as you learn PostgresSQL, as a beginner or an expert:
+Here are some Python references that may help you as you learn PostgresSQL, as a beginner or an expert:
 * [postgres14 features](https://severalnines.com/blog/best-new-features-in-postgresql-14) - why use postgres14 over postgres13
-* [api docs](https://docs.digitalocean.com/reference/api/api-reference/#tag/Databases) - api docs with cuRL commands
-* [doctl docs](https://github.com/digitalocean/doctl) - the official command line client for digitalocean
 * [psycopg2 module](https://zetcode.com/python/psycopg2/) - for querying databases in python code
 * [pgcli](https://www.pgcli.com/) - command line interface for postgres
 * [click](https://click.palletsprojects.com/en/8.1.x/) - click CLI docs